mlab-upenn/f1tenthpublic/README.md

 This is the bill of materials for building a F1/10 car.
 It contains order links for mechanical and electrical parts.
 The updated power board and parts list and order links are also inside.

 ## power-board-v3.zip
-The source files of power board v3.
+The source files of powerboard is in the 'Power Board' folder.
 It is designed in Altium Designer.
-To order the powerboard, please go to "F1tenth BOM 2019.xlsx" and find the order link in "Bill of Material for Power Board v3.0" section.
-The order link is https://oshpark.com/shared_projects/PM1kJ6E3.
+To order the powerboard, please go to "F1tenth BOM 2019.xlsx" and find the order link in the v3.0 tab section.
+The order link is https://tinyurl.com/f110powerboard2019.

 ### Warning: please test power board before connecting battery, Jetson and Lidar!
 After soldering the power board, please test the board with a DC power supply and multimeter.